PippoRJ/hugo-refresh/README.md

 * The _list_ and _terms_ types of pages contain a list of the post summaries.

-* The images used to build the summaries are resized to allow better usage of the bandwidth.
+* The images used to build the summaries can be resized to allow better usage of the bandwidth.

 * The js and css files can be minified (with a configurable option on the `config.yaml`).

 * The menu is automatically built following the structure of the `content` folder.
 Two levels are allowed at the moment.

-* The `navbar-burger` used in the theme's menu is removed (it was displayed when the page was resized).
+* The `navbar-burger` used in the original theme's menu is removed (it was displayed when the page was resized).

 * The `.sass` files are now processed with `resources.ExecuteAsTemplate` so that it is possible to use variables from the `config.yaml`.

-* An option in the `config.yaml` was added to configure the font-family for the navbar, sidebar and content of the page.
+* Options in the `config.yaml` are added to configure the font-family for the navbar, sidebar and content of the a page.

 * [Bulma](https://bulma.io/) (the css framework the theme is based on) is now updated to version 0.7.5 because in the new version the class _content_ has a separate style to allow modification that will impact only the contents of the posts.